mbeiter/jaas/README.md

 - Custom auditing
 - Custom message queues
 - Custom credential validation
+- Custom authenticators

 The library includes a sample "Plain text password validator" (which should not be used in production deployments) as an example on how to implement credential validators.

-The library also includes a production ready JAAS module for JDBC backends using either a connection pool or a JNDI connection (which may or may not be pooled, depending on the JNDI configuration).
+The library also includes a production ready authenticator for JDBC backends using either a JDBC connection pool or a JNDI connection (which may or may not be pooled, depending on the JNDI configuration).

 ## Useful Links